Call A Private Utility Locator Before You Dig

 5 Cost Factors in Your Utility Locating Project

 - Is utility congestion high or low in the area?

-2) The type and quantity of utilities being locate.
+The type and quantity of utilities being located.

-- This includes water, power and gas lines; sanitary and storm sewers; and other critical subsurface utilities.
+- This includes water, power, gas lines, sanitary and storm sewers, and other critical subsurface utilities.

-- The larger the area that requires utility scanning, the greater the potential impact on cost.
+- The larger the area that requires utility scanning, the more significant the potential impact on cost.

-- If there are limitations and restrictions to when we can access the project site in terms of days and times, it will impact the cost of the project.
+- If there are limitations and restrictions to when we can access the project site in terms of days and times, it will impact the project’s cost.

 6 Frequently Asked Questions About Ground Penetrating Radar Utility Locating Services

 Yes.
-The technology and expertise applied to your project site allows for the discovery of the varying pipe compositions existing in the industry.
+The technology and expertise applied to your project site allow for discovering the varying pipe compositions existing in the industry.